 9. Pickles, Olives and Condiments

-All processed and preserved using some of the oldest methods in the world.
-Salty and briny and some of the best ways to add a punch to your food.
-Add capers or olives to a slow braise to wake things up, like in Paula’s braised chicken thighs, or throw some homemade chutney into your next grilled cheese sandwich.
+Pickling and fermenting are some of the oldest preservation methods in the world.
+Pickled and fermented foods are salty, and briny, and they really add a punch to your food.
+Add capers or olives to a slow braise to wake things up—like in these braised chicken thighs, or throw some homemade chutney into your next grilled cheese sandwich.
 Game changer!
 And if you’ve never made quick pickles, they’re a great way to clean out your fridge and extend the life of pretty much any vegetable.

 10. Cheese, Wine, Coffee, Chocolate, Nuts, Olive oil, Seeds, Dried Fruit, Dried Pasta

 The list goes on.
 While I can’t imagine a life without fresh food, I acknowledge that preserved foods have been a key part of our diet for millennia.
-I think they deserve some respect!
+They are grocery staples for a reason, and I think they deserve some respect!

-So I said I would tell you how I use these convenience foods and here is one of my current favourites.
-When we are in a time crunch for dinner and there is “nothing” in the fridge, I throw a few of these ingredients in a pan and we have a great dish in minutes.
-The ingredients lists are almost completely preserved food, with no added sugar or salt and make for wonderful eating.
-These are great little general guidelines that you can use to improv and improve on!
+When we are in a time crunch and there is “nothing” in the fridge, I simply throw a few of these grocery staples in a pan and we have a great dinner in minutes.
+The ingredient lists are almost completely preserved food, with no added sugar or salt, and they all make for wonderful eating.
+These are great little guidelines that you can use to improv and improve on!

-A can of diced tomatoes, a can of chickpeas, sliced dried apricots and/or raisins.
+Add a can of diced tomatoes, a can of chickpeas, and a handful of sliced dried apricots and/or raisins to a sauté pan.
 Add cinnamon, cardamom, allspice, mace, thyme or zataar to taste.
-Serve over brown rice, pasta or alone and top with toasted sesame, sunflower seeds or crushed cashews.
+Cook for 5 minutes and serve over brown rice or pasta, or enjoy alone topped with toasted sesame, sunflower seeds or crushed cashews.

-A can of diced tomatoes, can of kidney beans, can of corn (or frozen).
-Add chili powder, a squeeze of ketchup and any spicy stuff your family likes.
+Add a can of diced tomatoes, a can of kidney beans, and a can of corn (or frozen corn) to a pot.
+Throw in some chili powder, a squeeze of ketchup and any spicy stuff your family likes.
 Serve over rice or pasta or sloppy joe style on buns or even tortillas if you have them.
 Add cheese, sour cream, avocado, etc.

-A can of diced tomatoes, a can of white beans, frozen spinach and/or peas.
+Throw a can of diced tomatoes, a can of white beans, and some frozen spinach and/or peas into a sauté pan.
 Add garlic, basil, parsley, oregano, capers, olives etc and use as a pasta sauce or serve over rice or with garlic bread.

-Got your own great recipe for using preserved foods?
+Got your own great recipe for using grocery staples or preserved foods?
 We’d love to hear about them!
 Leave your best tips in the comments.
-Happy cooking!
+Happy dinner making!